Water Polo Players Get $14 Million in Sex Abuse Settlement

 A dozen female water polo players who accused their coach of sexual abuse will split nearly $14 million after settling a lawsuit against USA Water Polo and a California club.

-The athletes alleged that International Water Polo Club and the national governing organization for the sport failed to protect them from abuse by coach Bahram Hojreh from 2012 to 2017.
+The athletes alleged that International Water Polo Club and the national governing body for the sport failed to protect them from abuse by coach Bahram Hojreh from 2012 to 2017.

 The $13.85 settlement with USA Water Polo and International Water Polo Club was filed Friday in Orange County Superior Court.
 It is being paid by the insurer for both organizations.